Metric Embeddings Beyond Bi-Lipschitz Distortion via Sherali-Adams: Introduction

 \subsection{Related Work}

-Multi-dimensional scaling has been studied since at least the 1950s.
+Multi-dimensional scaling has been studied since at least the 1950s, with too vast a literature to survey properly here.
 We refer the reader to the survey~\cite{young2013multidimensional} and book~\cite{cox2000multidimensional} for review of its history and applications.
 See also the recent book~\cite{agrawal2021minimum} for a perspective from applied optimization.
 We discuss here some related works from the theoretical computer science literature.

 \textbf{t-SNE and Friends.} Another popular non-linear dimension reduction technique/objective function, closely related to MDS, is t-SNE ~\cite{van2008visualizing,hinton2002stochastic}.
-Notably Arora, Hu, and Kothari~\cite{DBLP:conf/colt/AroraHK18} showed that the gradient-descent algorithm used in practice for t-SNE performs well if the input exhibits some clusterability properties.
-Other non-linear dimension reduction techniques used in practice include the Isomap embedding~\cite{balasubramanian2002isomap}, or Spectral embedding methods~\cite{von2007tutorial}.
-We are not aware of any provable approximation algorithm for these approaches.
+Notably, Arora, Hu, and Kothari~\cite{DBLP:conf/colt/AroraHK18} showed that the gradient-descent algorithm used in practice for t-SNE performs well if the input exhibits some clusterability properties.
+Other non-linear dimension reduction techniques used in practice include the Isomap embedding~\cite{balasubramanian2002isomap}, or spectral embedding methods~\cite{von2007tutorial}.

 \textbf{Approximation Algorithms via LP Hierarchies.} There is a vast literature on approximation algorithms using LP hierarchies.
 Notable examples include works on scheduling with communication delay~\cite{davies2020scheduling}, the matching polytope~\cite{DBLP:conf/stoc/MathieuS09}, numerous works on CSPs and Dense-CSPs~\cite{BRS,DBLP:conf/focs/GuruswamiS12}, Bin Packing~\cite{karlin2011integrality}, and Correlation Clustering~\cite{DBLP:conf/focs/Cohen-AddadLN22}.